 Put simply, Telehealth is the distribution of healthcare services via phone, video call, or email.
 This could mean a video consultation or phone conversation with your doctor to demonstrate and discuss the symptoms of any conditions you may be suffering from.
 Your doctor will then make an assessment of your health and prescribe intervention as necessary in the form of prescription medicine, health advice, or referral to external services.

-Currently, Medical Hub @ RMIT are only offering Telehealth consultations over the phone.
-We do not offer video conferencing or email consultations at this time.
+Currently, Medical Hub @ RMIT is offering Telehealth consultations over the phone and via video conferencing.

 What happens during a Telehealth consultation?

-All Telehealth consultations take place over the phone.
-They are similar to a regular phone call you may have with a colleague or friend, but the person on the end of a line is a medical practitioner.
+All Telehealth consultations take place over the phone or via video call.
+They are similar to a regular phone call or video call you may have with a colleague or friend, but the person on the end of a line is a medical practitioner.

 Typically, the conversation will begin by the doctor asking the patient to describe their symptoms or the medical issue they are facing.
 The doctor will make an assessment over the phone without seeing the patient face to face.
 This could mean a referral to an external service, a prescription, a referral for pathology, etc.